tewals/JuneSuckerPhenologyEFF/README.md

 File descriptions:
 - DOYConversion.csv: CSV file with data to convert Julian dates to calendar dates - used in figures only
+- JS_MigrationTiming_DailyAntennaCounts.csv: CSV file with daily antenna count data for all years.
+Includes Year, Day of Year (DOY), number of upstream movements (Nupstream), number of downstream movements (Ndownstream), number of individuals with their first detection in a year with unknown movement direction (UnknownDirectionFirst), number of individuals with their last detection in a year with unknown movement direction (UnknownDirectionLast), total number of detections on a day (Ntotal), and the number of days that the DOY index needs to be shifted to run the gamma distributed run timing model (DOY_shift).
 - JS_MigrationTiming_EnvironmentalData.csv: CSV file containing environmental data and principal components used in linear regression analyses.
 - JS_MigrationTiming_EnvironmnetalRegressions.R: R script running linear regressions of environmental predictors against annual MCMC posterior estimates of peak migration date, among individual variation, and residence time.
 - JS_MigrationTiming_Model_Gamma_JAGScode.bug: JAGS code to run the June sucker migration timing model assuming individual migration days are gamma distributed (not included in paper due to poor relative fit, included here for optional comparison).